acalcino/BM2331_2025/Tutorial_3/03_blast.md

 ## InterPro

-As we learnt in the last lecture, proteins are composed of specific three dimensional motifs called 'domains'.
-These domains perform specific and conserved roles within a protein and act like modules that have been frequently rearranged over evolutionary time to create various configurations to carry out specific roles.
+As we learnt in the last lecture, the key to a protein's function lies in its shape and its distribution of charges.
+In lecture 7, we will learn about the modularity of proteins and their architectural organisation into 'domains'.
+These domains perform specific and conserved roles in proteins and are frequently rearranged over evolutionary time to create various configurations that carry out specific roles.

 ![domains](images/domains.png)